 His clinical and translational research is focused on chronic viral hepatitis, liver transplantation, hepatocellular carcinoma, genetics in liver disease, and liver failure, and he participated in numerous national and international clinical trials.

-He is Vice Secretary of the European Associations for the Study of the Liver (EASL), Board member of the EASL International Liver Foundation (EILF) and served the Journal of Hepatology as Co-Editor between 2014 and 2019.
+He is Secretary General of the European Associations for the Study of the Liver (EASL), Board member of the EASL International Liver Foundation (EILF) and served the Journal of Hepatology as Co-Editor between 2014 and 2019.
 He is also member of the American (AASLD), European (EASL), and German (GASL) Associations for the Study of the Liver, The European Society for Organ Transplantation (ESOT), The European Liver and Intestine Transplant Association (ELITA), German Transplantation Society (DTG), Working Group Internal Oncology (AiO), Working Group Gastroenterological Oncology (AGO), German Cancer Society (DKG), German Society of Gastroenterology (DGVS), and the representative of the DGVS in the foundation council of the German liver foundation.
 He has published more than 350 articles in peer-reviewed journals and more than 100 reviews and textbook contributions.
 His h-index is 74 (Scopus).

 Maurizia R. Brunetto is Adjunct Professor of Internal Medicine at the University Pisa and Director of the Liver Unit and Laboratory of Molecular Genetics and Pathology of Hepatitis Viruses of Pisa University Hospital.
 She received a 2-year (1982-1983) fellowship from the National Foundation of Cancer Research of Bethesda to study the role of aldehyde metabolites and lipid peroxidation in liver damage, and 1 year (1993-1994) fellowship from the Human Science Foundation of Japan to study of hepatitis viruses heterogeneity.